 Tani Jubbar Lake is situated at a distance of 70 KMs from Shimla towards Thanedhar, Kotgarh.
 The place is 12 kms from Narkanda.
 It is a small artificially water fed oval-shaped, shallow mass of water that is more of a pond than a lake.
 It is encircled by a paved pathway, beyond which are gentle slopes covered with Blue Pine and Spruce trees.
 It is located in a fascinating place where one can spend some picnic time.
 The entire area around the lake is enclosed by a thick forest of cedar trees.
 During a clear sky one can see the snow covered peaks in the far distance which is enchanting.
-There are open spaces near the lake where adventure travellers can pitch their tent and spend the night under the stars.
+There are open spaces near the lake where adventure travelers can pitch their tent and spend the night under the stars.
 There is a small village near Tani Jubar and a school with a big open ground.

 |Pic by GAURAV KAPATIA|

 Tani Jubar lake is famous for the ‘Nag Devta’ temple, where the locals offer prayers to the serpent god.
 The colorful fair of Tani Jubbar is celebrated annually at Tani Jubbar Lake.
 Local people and the Deity attend this festival wearing colourful traditional attires.

 Samuel Stokes, was an American, who came to India in 1904 in search of spirituality.
-He liked Himachal very much and started social service nitiall among lepers.
+His search brought him to Himachal Pradesh and he liked the place very much and started social service initially among lepers.
 He later married a local Rajput girl and started to give apple-farming a try.
 The first apple sampling was brought by him.
 He brought a sapling of the red, deliciously sweet variety of apples from Philadelphia and planted them in Thanedar.
 And the rest, as they say, is history.

 Next place of interest is Narkanda, situated at an attitude of 2708 meters on the Hindustan Tibet road ie NH-22.
 It is an ideal retreat for the tourists who seek seclusion in mountains.
 From Narkanda one can have view of the magnificent snow lines.
 Narkanda is also famous for apple orchards, dense forests and also skiing.